Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 seal the cabin again.

-Should only be used if the pressurization system is malfunctioning and reads abnormal values.
+Should only be used if the pressurization system is malfunctioning and reads abnormal values, or to eliminate smoke and fumes from the cockpit.
 Descend to safe altitudes before activating.

 ## Defog/Foot Heat Lever